 I got one more tip for you; if you’re wondering how to get reviews when you’re just starting with your Shopify store, then you can click here to learn more.

-How to add a reviews page to Shopify?
+How to add a review page to Shopify?

-If you’re interested now in adding a reviews page to your Shopify, then you’re in luck!
+If you’re interested now in adding a review page to your Shopify store, then you’re in luck!

 I got a great option for you below that will help you to not only create a review page, but it will also help you collect reviews that you can display on your product page.

 I suggest you take a look at the Shopify app called Loox.

 You already saw this app above, in the review page example from Notebook Therapy.

 But, as with most apps on the Shopify app store, there are many options out there.
 You should pick one that fits with your store design and one that fits your needs.

 If you’re interested in learning more about how to create an awesome Shopify review page, then I suggest reading the article I linked to below: